|

 Refracting telescope - Wikipedia

-A refracting telescope (also called a refractor) is a type of optical telescope that uses a lens as its objective to form an image (also referred to a dioptric telescope).
+A refracting telescope (also called a refractor or dioptric telescope) is a type of optical telescope that uses a lens as its objective to form an image.
+The refracting telescope design was originally used in spyglasses and astronomical telescopes but is also used for long-focus camera lenses.

 REFRACTOR Definition & Meaning - Merriam-Webster